jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 ![Michelle Bachelet unveils another artwork dedicated to Salvador Allende and publicly displayed at the Salvador Allende Square.
 This 2-D artwork depicts an outline of Allende's face overlaid by various intersecting sharp shapes in various colors suggesting a rainbow.](assets/173_El-Salvador_San-Salvador_Plaza-Salvador-Allende_2.jpg)

 Not all that commemorates Dr. Allende has to be a healthcare facility, though.
 For instance, there is a Salvador Allende Square in front of the Faculty of Medicine of the University of El Salvador.
 The square was first posted in _Una calle Salvador Allende_ in 2007, though it may have already existed earlier.
-The memorial plate in one of the artistic works unveiled by President Michelle Bachelet reads:
+The memorial plate in one of the artistic works unveiled by then-President Michelle Bachelet reads:

 > Remodeling and artistic works of Salvador Allende Square
 >